FuzionView/FV-Docs/source/ticketviewer.rst

 From ticket Information, you can select from several **Download Options**:
  * The default **File Type** is GeoJSON.
 Click the arrow to select a Shapefile or GeoPackage instead.
- * Then select Points, Polygons, or Lines to open the data in a new tab.
+ * Select Points, Polygons, or Lines to open the data in a new tab.
 Notice the option at the top left to change the format of the data to **Pretty-print**.
 You can save this file as a .json file.

 .. figure:: /_static/T-Downloads1.png
    :alt: Download Options